-In situations where the photon distribution is grossly skewed, the user can manually override this automation and specify a fixed maximum search radius.
+In situations where the photon distribution is grossly skewed, the user can manually override this automation in rpict by specifying a fixed maximum search radius with the -am option.

 3.2.4 Photon Ports

 Emitting photons from the source primitive presents a challenge; there is no local geometry associated with these directional sources.
 While the default behaviour is to emit photons from the scene cube faces, this can become highly inefficient for sources with large solid angles.
 These are infact situations for which a forward ray-tracer is fundamentally inappropriate.
 RADIANCE CLASSICTM's backward raytracer fares better here, since sending a ray to a large source is trivial.
 With the forward raytracer, the majority of emitted photons will be lost and won't contribute to the photon map.